UnionInternationalCheminsdeFer/OSDM/_posts/2021-10-04-Bileto-launches-first-OSDM-implementation.md

 ---
 layout: post
-title: "OSDM Demo App Publicly Available"
+title: "Bileto Launches Europe’s First OSDM Implementation to Enable Next-gen Reservations Across Multiple Carriers"
-author: Andreas Schlapbach
+author: Josef Petrak
-date: 2021-10-04 14:20:33 +0100
+date: 2021-10-04 12:10:33 +0100
 categories: osdm update
 ---

-## Introduction

 Brand new OSDM ticketing standard is poised to unify protocols used by European railways.
 Passengers benefit from more booking options, carriers, and ticket distributors will take advantage of a standards based solution with lower development costs.